codesbyharsh/GPS_device/README.md

 # or
 npm start
 ```
-App will run locally on: http://localhost:5000
+App will run locally on: http://localhost:5173 or 74